This post has been updated.

 As a matter of policy, these shifts in funding priorities are important for three reasons:

-The next round of TIGER grants is set to have the largest pool of funding since the program’s inception.
+The application process is now open for BUILD grants, with awards being allocated from the largest pool of funding since TIGER’s inception.
 As mentioned, Congress has tripled its appropriation to the TIGER program in the recent omnibus spending package and will soon be holding hearings to decide how to appropriate funds for the next fiscal year.
-One may reasonably infer—particularly given recent comments by Chao—that the administration will again seek to direct funds toward rural communities and road projects.
-If so, rural communities should take notice.
+With the changes in the BUILD rebrand, the administration formally announced that it will direct “a greater share” of funds toward projects in rural communities over equally qualified urban projects.

-The Trump administration may use existing programs to advance its infrastructure priorities.
-The public notice for TIGER IX and distribution of grants funds reflect many of the priorities in the administration’s infrastructure legislative outline—specifically more funding for rural communities, with fewer strings attached, and the creation of a new “Incentive Fund.”
-For the latter, the administration planned to award projects that bring self-sustaining revenues to the table—perhaps through new local taxes, user fees, or a public-private partnership—and therefore require less federal funding as a share of projects costs.
-As mentioned above, both the rural focus and the emphasis on a lower federal cost-share for infrastructure funding have already been applied to the TIGER program.
+The Trump administration is using existing programs to advance its infrastructure priorities.
+The distribution of TIGER IX funds and the BUILD changes reflect many of the priorities in the administration’s infrastructure legislative outline?specifically more funding for rural communities, with fewer strings attached, and the creation of a new “Incentive Fund.”
+For the latter, the administration planned to award projects that bring self-sustaining revenues to the table?perhaps through new local taxes, user fees, or a public-private partnership?and therefore require less federal funding as a share of projects costs.
+As mentioned above, both the rural focus and the emphasis on a lower federal cost-share for infrastructure funding were applied to the last round of TIGER funding and the new BUILD program.

 Aiming for more rural funding and a lower federal cost-share can be a slight contradiction; rural projects typically require a higher level of federal funding than urban projects.
 This contradiction was apparent in the TIGER IX funding round.
 With more rural projects, TIGER IX funding represented 52 percent of all projects’ costs.
 Only projects in the TIGER V round (2013) had a higher ratio of TIGER funding to total project costs.

 With additional funding, DOT will now have an even larger role in shaping the country’s infrastructure investments.
 With more funding should come greater responsibility.
-Given the country’s fiscal outlook, Congress should also expect a higher level of transparency and rigor in the project selection process.
+Given the country’s fiscal outlook, whether the program is called TIGER or BUILD, Congress should expect a higher level of transparency and rigor in the project selection process.